minweny/spring-zero-to-hero-codes/README.md

 ./mvnw spring-boot:run
 ```

 Once the build finishes, the app starts on `http://localhost:8080/`.
-Visit `http://localhost:8080/hello` to see the demo `Hello, Todo!` response, and use the project as a starting point for your own controllers or beans.
+You now have a REST API under `http://localhost:8080/api/todos` with CRUD operations backed by an in-memory store.

 ### Run the tests